 Everyone deserves to build the foundation for a stable, healthy future for themselves and their families — no matter who they are, where they live or how much money they earn.

-Through our five-year Cost of Home campaign, we are mobilizing our local and state Habitat organizations, our partners, our volunteers and community members across the country to find the solutions and help create the policies that will allow 10 million individuals to meet their most basic needs.
+Through our five-year Cost of Home campaign, we mobilized our local and state Habitat organizations, our partners, our volunteers and community members across the country to find the solutions and help create the policies that will allow millions of people to meet their most basic needs.

 Get advocacy opportunities right to your inbox